duanegoodner/systems-workshop/README.md

 This repo gathers smaller-scale tools and demos related to systems programming and infrastructure.
 Topics include low-level I/O, process and signal management, access control, backup automation, and environment tooling.

+All included projects are tracked as Git submodules and live inside the `projects/` directory.
+This allows each tool to remain independently versioned while making them easy to explore as a group.
+See below for cloning instructions if you're unfamiliar with Git submodules.

 ---

 ## 📦 Included Projects